CMOE-TUDelft/ODE_Research_Project_Drag/README.md

 This project provides a Pluto.jl notebook to solve the time-dependent incompressible Navier-Stokes equations using stabilized finite element methods with [Gridap.jl](https://github.com/gridap/Gridap.jl) to estimate drag coefficient in 2D flow around a structure.
 This guide is aimed at **non-experts in Julia**.

+This tutorial is designed for the students doing the "Drag Coefficient Estimation" project of the course *OE44190: Offshore Research Project*.
+But it is open to the general audience.

 ---

 ## 1. Install Julia